 When and How to complain to the Solicitors Regulation Authority (SRA)

-The form can be sent by email to the SRA Report Team at report@sra.org.uk or by post to the Solicitors Regulation Authority, The Cube, 199 Wharfside Street, Birmingham B1 1RN.
+If you have complained to us about our behaviour relating to our integrity and are not satisfied with our response, you can contact the Solicitors Regulation Authority (SRA) at www.sra.org.uk/consumers/problems/report-solicitor and complete a report form.
+The form can be sent by email to the SRA report team at report@sra.org.uk or post to Solicitors Regulation Authority, The Cube, 199 Wharfside Street, Birmingham B1 1RN.